arifszn/gitprofile/README.md

 As this is a create react app, you can also host your website to Netlify, Vercel, Heroku, or other popular services.
 Please refer to this [doc](https://create-react-app.dev/docs/deployment) for a detailed deployment guide to other services.

 If you see only <code>README</code> at <code>username.github.io</code>, be sure to change your GitHub Page's source to <code>gh-pages</code> branch.
 See [how to](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site).

 ## 🎨 Customization

-All the magic happens in file <code>src/config</code>.
+All the magic happens in the file <code>src/config.js</code>.
 Open it and modify it according to your preference.

 These are the default values: